 MP for Basingstoke

-Luke Murphy is the Labour (Co-op) MP for Basingstoke, elected in 2024.
-He currently sits on the Treasury Committee (since October 2025) and has previously served on committees linked to energy security and net zero, planning and infrastructure, and pension schemes.
-His parliamentary activity reflects a focus on finance, welfare, and infrastructure issues within a Labour framing.
+Luke Murphy is a Labour (Co-op) MP for Basingstoke, elected in 2024.
+He currently serves on the Treasury Committee and has previously sat on committees covering pension schemes, planning and infrastructure, and energy security and net zero.

 Generated 21 February 2026